"I'm a failure."

 This is a powerful way to calm a racing mind and cool big emotions.
 It enables your brain to focus, think clearly and STILL the noise and overwhelming thoughts.

 Take a few techniques from this post and use them daily.
 Seek therapy or do further reading.
-Pretty soon your own internal chatter could become your greatest source of strength, and your actions will reflect this new fondness for all that it is to be you.
+Pretty soon your own internal chatter could become a great source of strength, and your actions will reflect this new fondness for all that it is to be you.

 Need assistance or would like to learn more?
 Ask me, I'm an Australian Counselling Association registered Counsellor with a special interest in self-compassion and self-esteem and I'd LOVE to help.